How Much Do Garden Windows Cost in 2025?

 Permits

-Replacing a window with one of the same size typically does not require a permit.
-However, in most locations, making structural changes—such as enlarging an existing window opening or adding a new window—will likely require a permit.
-Your window contractor will be knowledgeable about local requirements and can handle the permit process for you.
+Replacing a window with one of the same size often does not require a permit.
+However, in most locations, making structural changes—such as enlarging an existing window opening or adding a new window—will likely need a permit.
+Your window contractor will be knowledgeable about local requirements and can assist you with the permit process.

 Type of Glass